Skip to content

 PTIN WISP: Frequently Asked Questions

-A WISP is required for every PTIN holder who prepares federal tax returns for compensation, regardless of firm size.
-IRS Publication 4557 explicitly states that "all tax professionals, regardless of firm size" must have a written information security plan.
-Solo practitioners with a single PTIN are subject to the same written plan requirement as large firms.
-The FTC Safeguards Rule provides limited exemptions from certain reporting provisions for firms with fewer than 5,000 customer records, but the written plan requirement itself has no size exemption.
+A written plan is required for every PTIN holder who prepares returns for compensation, regardless of size.
+IRS Publication 4557 states that all tax professionals must have a plan in place.
+Firms with fewer than 5,000 customer records get a limited exemption from certain reporting and testing provisions, but the written plan requirement itself applies to everyone.

 Share